 The test of good SEO vendors and agencies is for them to instantly be able to quote a general strategy.
-They should also be able to tell you how it will be tailored towards your specific needs.
+They should also be able to tell you how it will be tailored to your specific needs.
 The consultative aspect of SEO is of great importance – if a company isn’t interested in tailoring a strategy to you that’s a red flag.

-A good sign is that they would begin with an audit of your website to find the low hanging fruit, followed by a plan for the best keywords to work with.
+A good sign is that they would begin with an audit of your website to find the low-hanging fruit, followed by a plan for the best keywords to work with.

 SEO is a game of incremental changes and actions.
 You should be worried if a company doesn’t offer to send you regular summaries or reports of their actions.

 Finally, be careful if the company doesn’t ask for any site changes to be made.
-There are always critical optimizations to be done in any site.
+There are always critical optimizations to be done on any site.
 If vendors are not interested in this, the likelihood of them knowing their stuff is low.